Introduction to Azure Data Science Virtual Machine for Linux and Windows

 What's included in the Data Science VM?

 The Data Science Virtual Machine has many popular data science and deep learning tools already installed and configured.
 It also includes tools that make it easy to work with various Azure data and analytics products such as, Microsoft ML Server (R, Python) for building predictive models or SQL Server 2017 for large-scale data set exploration.
-A host of other tools from the open source community and from Microsoft are also included, as well as sample code and notebooks.
+The Data Science VM includes a host of other tools from the open-source community and from Microsoft, as well as sample code and notebooks.
 The following table itemizes and compares the main components included in the Windows and Linux editions of the Data Science Virtual Machine.

 |Tool||Windows Edition||Linux Edition|